-Finding affiliates is one of THE crucial steps to build a successful affiliate program.
+Finding affiliates is one of THE crucial steps in building a successful affiliate program.

 You can build a stunning affiliate program landing page.
 You can offer a higher commission.
 You can apply every CRO technique there is to convert potential affiliates.